📄️ Overview

 📄️ Prompt contains gender bias guardrail

 A mechanism that identifies and reduces biased language related to gender in user prompts, promoting fairness and inclusivity in AI-generated content.
-It can be applied before the LLM receives the request (blocking biased prompts) and after to filter or rephrase biased responses.
+It uses a dedicated LLM provider with a hardcoded prompt to detect gender bias.

 📄️ Prompt contains gibberish guardrail

-This Guardrail acts like a filter that detects and manages inputs that are nonsensical, random, or meaningless, preventing the AI from generating irrelevant or low-quality responses.
+This guardrail acts like a filter that detects and manages inputs that are nonsensical, random, or meaningless, preventing the AI from generating irrelevant or low-quality responses.
+It uses a dedicated LLM provider with a hardcoded prompt to detect gibberish content.

 📄️ LLM guardrails